apollographql/apollo-server/docs/source/migration.md

 ### Exports from `graphql-upload`

-Apollo Server 2 exported the `GraphQLUpload` symbol from (our fork of) `graphql-upload`.
+Apollo Server 2 exports the `GraphQLUpload` symbol from (our fork of) `graphql-upload`.
 Apollo Server 3 no longer has built-in `graphql-upload` integration.
-See [../data/file-uploads/](the documentation on how to enable file uploads in Apollo Server 3).
+See [the documentation on how to enable file uploads in Apollo Server 3](../data/file-uploads/).

 ### Exports related to GraphQL Playground

-Apollo Server 2 exported a `defaultPlaygroundOptions` object and `PlaygroundConfig` and `PlaygroundRenderPageOptions` types to support the `playground` top-level constructor argument.
+Apollo Server 2 exported a `defaultPlaygroundOptions` object, along with `PlaygroundConfig` and `PlaygroundRenderPageOptions` types to support the `playground` top-level constructor argument.

 In Apollo Server 3, GraphQL Playground is one of several landing pages implemented via plugins, and there are no default options for it.
 The `ApolloServerPluginLandingPageGraphQLPlaygroundOptions` type exported from `apollo-server-core` plays a similar role to `PlaygroundConfig` and `PlaygroundRenderPageOptions`.
-See [the section on `playground` above](#playground) for more details on configuring GraphQL Playground in Apollo Server 3.
+See [the section on `playground` above](#graphql-playground) for more details on configuring GraphQL Playground in Apollo Server 3.

 ## Removed features